Timeline of the Last Supper, Jesus's Arrest and the Crucifixion

 "You hold no authority over me except that given you from above, therefore he who gave me over to you holds the greater sin" is Jesus's reply.
 Pilate is now more alarmed than ever, and wants to free him, but cannot get the people's approval.

-- It is the sixth hour, sunrise, 6:00 to 6:59 according to John.
+- It is the sixth hour 6-7am Roman civil time according to John.
 This is the third time Pilate has gone out to the people, according to Luke.
 Pilate, unable to get the people to acknowledge that Jesus should be released, when he says "Crucify your king?" at the people's words "We have no king but Kai-sar" (Cae-sar - the Cutting/Destroying-Master) — "his blood be upon us and our children" — washes his hands, hands Jesus over for crucifixion.
-They take the purple robe off Jesus, put his own robe back on him temporarily, and lead him outside the walls, north of the city, bearing his cross.
+The soldiers engage in further mocking and beating with Jesus now in a robe of scarlet (dye from a crimson grub).
+They then put his own robe back on him temporarily, and wearing the crown of thorns, they lead him outside the walls, north of the city, bearing his cross.
 Simon of Cyrene is made to help Jesus.
-On the hill of Golgotha (the skull), he is nailed to the cross.
+On the hill of Golgotha (the skull, in Latin Calvary-bald,nakedness,calving) he is nailed to the cross.

 - 9am Crucifixion starts.